TheHeartmann/PG5500_inn01/readme.md

-# PG5500 Embedded Systems - inn01: LED Matrix
+# PG5500 Embedded Systems assignment 01: LED Matrix

 This repo contains everything related to the first assignment in PG500.

 ## Functionality

-The matrix scrolls the text that is defined within the code.
+The matrix scrolls the text that is defined in the source code.
 The joystick controls the speed and the direction of the text based on user input.

 ### A note about the joystick